Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Field-induced magnetic anisotropies in Kitaev-Heisenberg model

-It is straightforward to write the intrinsic hoppings $\mathcal{H}_t(\bm{0})$ in terms of $t_{2g}$-orbital operators.
-As Figs.~\ref{fig:gamma7_config}~(c) and (d) show, the electron in the $p_y$ orbital can hop directly to the $d_{xy}$ orbital at M$_1$ but cannot to that at M$_2$ because the $d_{xy}$ orbital has the odd parity about a reflection $(x,y,z) \to (x,-y,z)$ but the $p_y$ orbital has the even parity.
-Likewise, the electron in the $p_x$ orbital can hop directly to the $d_{xy}$ orbital at M$_2$ but cannot to that at M$_1$ because of the difference in the parity about another reflection $(x,y,z) \to (-x,y,z)$.
-Such crystalline symmetries permits the following intrinsic hoppings at $\bm{E}=\bm{0}$:

-The creation and annihilation operators of the $t_{2g}$-orbital electrons depend on each other in the $J_{\mathrm{eff}}=1/2$ model because they are spin-orbit entangled in the $J_{\mathrm{eff}}=1/2$ doublet.
+The creation and annihilation operators of the $t_{2g}$-orbital electrons are related to each other in the $J_{\mathrm{eff}}=1/2$ model because the $J_{\mathrm{eff}}=1/2$ doublet is their superposition.
 Here, we note that the orbital angular momentum $\bm L=-\bm l_d$ and the spin,

 form the effective total angular momentum $\bm J_{\mathrm{eff}}$ as follows~\cite{Takayama_review_spin-orbit_2021}.

 Hereafter, we set $\hbar=1$ for simplicity. $\bm S_d$ and $\bm L$ of the $\Gamma_{7+}$ doublet are antiparallel to each other because electrons in the $d^5$ configuration feel the strong SOC $\xi \bm L \cdot \bm S_d$ with large positive $\xi$~\cite{Takayama_review_spin-orbit_2021}.
 We can easily confirm